-Please allow one hour for your exam, and be prepared to give a urine specimen.
+Please allow 1 hour for your exam, and be prepared to give a urine specimen.

-Well woman exams are provided for free to students.
+Well woman exams are covered by the student health fee students are is free of charge.
 However, Pap and STD testing are NOT covered by the student health fee.
 Please contact us for current pricing.

-We do not dispense any birth control at Student Health (except Plan B).
-If you decide to start birth control, the provider will write you a prescription that you can take to the pharmacy of your choice.
-The provider can work with you to find a type of birth control that is affordable or covered by your insurance.
+Plan B is available through Student Health!
+However, we do not dispense other birth control.
+If you would like to start birth control, the provider will write you a prescription that you can take to the pharmacy of your choice.
+The provider will work with you to find a type of birth control that is affordable or covered by your insurance.

-Learn more about sexual health and birth control at https://www.bedsider.org/
+Learn more about sexual health and birth control.

 As of May 2012, the guidelines for Cervical Cancer testing (pap testing) are: